The People Behind CSCNM

 Without the help of the people below, and all the others working behind the scenes, CSCNM could not have come into being.

 Founder & Executive Director

-Beth Beloff’s professional goal is to incite sustainability in corporate and municipal strategy development, education and everyday personal and professional decision-making, a goal that she has pursued for close to 30 years.
+Beth’s professional goal is to incite sustainability in corporate and municipal strategy development, education and decision-making, a goal that she has pursued for close to 30 years.

-She was Founder and President of the non-profit think tank, BRIDGES to Sustainability (BRIDGES), from its inception in 1997 until 2014; it was one of the early organizations focused on sustainability and focused on moving from sustainability strategy to practice.
-Prior to BRIDGES, from 1991 until 1997, Ms. Beloff founded and directed the Institute for Corporate Environmental Management (ICEM) in the business school at the University of Houston.
-ICEM was dedicated to integrating environmental issues into business strategy, laying the foundation for corporate sustainability programs.
+Beth was Founder and President of the non-profit think tank, BRIDGES to Sustainability, from its inception in 1997 until 2014; it was one of the early organizations focused on sustainability and focused on moving from sustainability strategy to practice.
+Prior to BRIDGES, from 1991 until 1997, Beth founded and directed the Institute for Corporate Environmental Management (ICEM) in the business school at the University of Houston.

 Beth has a BA from University of California, Berkeley, a Master of Architecture degree from UCLA, and an MBA from the University of Houston.